Jump to main content

 IRIS Project

-The Improving Rural Interpreter Skills (IRIS) Project is a $2.25M, five-year interpreter training grant.
+The Improving Rural Interpreter Skills (IRIS) Project was a $2.25M, five-year interpreter training grant.
 This grant was awarded by the U.S. Department of Education, Rehabilitation Services Administration to the University of Northern Colorado's Department of American Sign Language & Interpreting Studies under the leadership of Dr. Leilani Johnson, Schawn Hardesty, and Kelly Decker.
-The funding will be used between October 1, 2021 – September 30, 2026.
+The funding was used between October 1, 2021, and September 30, 2025 (funding ended one year early).

 IRIS's Vision

-The IRIS Project envisions increasing the quantity and quality of interpreters working and living in rural settings by cultivating educational opportunities and sustainable connections that support professional growth.
+The IRIS Project increased the quantity and quality of interpreters working and living in rural settings by cultivating educational opportunities and sustainable connections that supported professional growth.

-Shawn Vriezen shares the vision of the IRIS Project in ASL.
+The vision of the IRIS Project in ASL by Valentino Ballentine.

 In order to realize its vision, the IRIS Project:

-• recognizes that rural interpreters experience professional isolation with limited educational opportunities,
+• recognized that rural interpreters experience professional isolation with limited educational opportunities,

-• upholds that the shared language of our space together is ASL,
+• upheld that the shared language of our space together is ASL,

-• creates the intentional space for rural interpreters to build an ethical support community,
+• created the intentional space for rural interpreters to build an ethical support community,

-• implements communities of learning that have the shared experience of living and working in rural settings,
+• implemented communities of learning that had the shared experience of living and working in rural settings,

-• requires that diverse perspectives are intentionally sought to provide depth and balance to the learning experience and one's personal growth, and
+• required that diverse perspectives were intentionally sought to provide depth and balance to the learning experience and one's personal growth, and

-• believes dialogic engagement via peer interaction is centered on exploration and discovery as a pathway to learning.
+• believed dialogic engagement via peer interaction was centered on exploration and discovery as a pathway to learning.

 IRIS's Geographical Reach

-Though the project will be national in scope, IRIS will focus its activities in three noncontiguous geographical areas:
+Though the project was national in scope, the IRIS Project focused its activities in three noncontiguous geographical areas:

 • the northeast (Maine, New Hampshire, & Vermont),